 Thermal analysis is important when materials are exposed to high temperatures, when heat is being dissipated or when a process requires a change in temperature.
 This is a temperature plot from a thermal Finite Element Analysis (FEA) of a laser diode which is cooled by a thermoelectric cooler and a heat sink.
 Maintaining the laser diode within a tight temperature tolerance is critical to the optical efficiency.

 Fluid flow analysis is needed when fluid-to-solid interactions play a critical role in design.
-This velocity plot from a Computational Fluid Dynamics (CFD) study shows a liquid diffuser dividing the flow of a single inlet stream into many smaller channels.
+This velocity plot from a Computational Fluid Dynamics (CFD) fluid flow simulation shows a liquid diffuser dividing the flow of a single inlet stream into many smaller channels.
 The performance of the downstream channels hinges on equally dividing the flow in the diffuser.

 Why Do Analysis?